vessels-tech/our-water/readme.md

 #### Functionality

-- save readings for a resource
 - display groups on the map
   - display conditionally based on the zoom level
 - remove the "drop pin", load/show resources based on the map location
 - add a loading indicator and refresh button to map
 - add and remove favourites not working
+- take image from new reading page, and upload in background
+- implement resource detail graphs
-- attach geolocation and image to a reading
+- add metadata to a resource, and inform the reading
+- edit and create new resource page

 #### Other:

-- hide search 'x' when not editing search bar
+- implement search with new top bar
 - translations
 - fix glitchy maps, drag end event
 - improve search to use more than just ids